 The benefits of a cloud’s flexibility also extend to employees of the small business.
 They don’t have to worry about the device they are using to access the cloud network.
 The only thing required is correct login credentials.
 Moreover, an employee can remain productive even without turning up to the workplace in person.

 Typically, if a small business plans to increase its operations, it will have to procure additional IT hardware to support the new staff.
 In the event of a downsizing, all the capital expenditures incurred to procure the additional hardware will be rendered fruitless.

 On the contrary, it is much quicker and cost effective to scale up or down over a cloud solution.
-To scale up, the IT department will simply create as many number or new users over the cloud network.
+To scale up, the IT department will simply create new users over the cloud network.
 Similarly, when an employee leaves the organization, the user will simply be removed or deleted from the cloud, after securing the data.

-Even if the cloud solution is outsourced, the only cost of up scaling will be an additional fee for each new user.
-Similarly, if a small business wants to avail a new productivity software from the CSP, it can be commissioned within a few minutes just by paying a nominal usage fee.
+If the cloud solution is outsourced to a CSP, the only cost of up scaling will be an additional fee for each new user.
+Similarly, if a small business wants to avail a new productivity software from the CSP, it can be commissioned within a few minutes, just by paying a nominal usage fee.

 Whether in house or outsourced, all the data and applications are maintained at a central location.
 Any update, security or performance related patch will have to be installed at a single location.
 Its effect will automatically transpire to each and every existing and new user.

 In case of a conventional infrastructure, each individual machine of the small business will have to be updated individually.
 This will not only raise concerns regarding poor compatibility, the small business will have to maintain an army of full time IT technicians to take care of these recurring and trivial tasks.